simolus3/drift/sqlparser/README.md

 # sqlparser

 An sql parser and static analyzer, written in pure Dart.
-At the moment, only `SELECT` statements are supported.
+At the moment, only `SELECT` and `DELETE` statements are supported.
+Further, this library only targets the sqlite dialect at the time being.

 ## Features
 Not all features are available yet, put parsing select statements (even complex ones!) and